soup-bowl/wp-simple-smtp/readme.txt

 * `SMTP_AUTH` (integer, 1 or 0) Pass below credentials to your mail server.
 * `SMTP_USER` (string) The mail username for this account.
 * `SMTP_PASS` (string) The password for the mailer account.
+* `SMTP_LOG` (boolean) Controls the logging capability and visibility.

-`SMTP_PASS` is stored in **plaintext**!
-Where you wish to store it depends on your configuration, but as a minimum it is recommended to store at least `SMTP_PASS` in your wp-config.php file.
+`SMTP_PASS` is stored as **plaintext**!
+Where you wish to store it depends on your configuration, but as a minimum it is recommended to store at least `SMTP_PASS` in your wp-config.php file (with the correct file permissions set).

 == Frequently Asked Questions ==
 = One or more of the settings are greyed out =